Red Billed Chough breeding and reintroduction

 Dover is well known for its cliffs, but what the cliffs are made of is also very important for chough.
 Chalk grassland is an incredibly rare habitat, with 50% of all global chalk grassland being located in England.
 It has one of Western Europe's most diverse plant communities and also exceptionally high insect biodiversity.

-A successful chough restoration project was trialed on the island of Jersey between 2013-2018 which has restored the species back to Jersey.
-The project was a partnership between Jersey Zoo, the States of Jersey and The National Trust for Jersey.
+In order to bring choughs back to Kent we have looked to Jersey where the species was successfully restored between 2013-2018 in a partnership project between Jersey Zoo, the States of Jersey and The National Trust for Jersey.
 We are extremely grateful to our colleagues at Jersey Zoo for their generous advice and guidance.
 Many of the techniques developed on Jersey are being used to guide the Kent project.

 Chough X3